CleverMNL/Under_The_Hood/Forensics_notebook/Computer Fundamentals/How the web we know works.md

 [VirtualBrain [ENG] - YouTube](https://www.youtube.com/@VirtualBrainENG/videos) This guy too.

 ---
-**The most fascinating thing is that everyone and everything is build on the shoulders of others.**
+**The most fascinating thing is that everyone and everything is built on the shoulders of others.**

 I can elucidate using the example of steam used in power generation.
 The burning of fossil fuels or natural gas into steam which rotates turbines that generates kinetic energy and electricity which is then moved from one place to the next all would not be a thing if the power of steam was not used or captured.
 Hero was the first person to every use steam to create rotational motion in 130 BCE in Alexandria he called the "aelopile".
 If it were not for the works of Charles Parsons, an elite noble born tinkerer whose work only drew attention with the applications he derived from the works of Henri-Victor Regnault and William John Macquorn Rankine who would not have studied thermodynamics were it not for the applications taking a hold in the field of science in their times.
 These can lead to other people and things which points out the greatness of inventions.
 Regnault -by the way- documented his research in three volumes containing 3,200 pages.